ricardohsmello/ricardohsmello/README.md

 ### Hi there!!
 I'm Ricardo Mello 👋

+Here you will find some poc projects that i remembered to publish

-Currently working as a **Backend developer** on the C6 Bank investment team
+- Currently working as a **Backend developer** at [C6 Bank](https://www.c6bank.com.br) investment team
 - Programming enthusiast
 - Working with kotlin and Kafka